Theodore B. Sachs: Career

 His achievements as a clinician and specialist in tuberculosis are equal to his attainments as a propagandist and administrator.
 He founded the Robert Koch Society for the Study of Tuberculosis, and read before that body a number of interesting and valuable papers on the various phases of tuberculosis science.
 A few months before his death (February, 1916) he was elected a fellow of the Institute of Medicine in Chicago.
-His devotion to high ideals, his passionate love for humanity, his integrity and faithfulness to all things which he undertook, are best shown in a passage from his letter of resignation from the Municipal Sanitarium Board, wherein he said:
+He also resigned from the Municipal Sanitarium Board.